Knowledge Management through Documentation

 Write Clear and Effective Instructions

 - Use Simple Language: Let’s face it—jargon and complex terms can be a real headache.
-Stick to clear language that everyone can understand.
+Stick to that everyone can understand.
 This way, no one is left scratching their heads trying to figure out what you mean.

-- Be Specific: When you provide instructions, detailed steps are your best friend.
+- Be Specific: When you provide instructions, are your best friend.
 Instead of just saying 'complete the form,' try 'fill out the name, address, and contact number fields in the form.'
 This kind of detail helps everyone know exactly what’s expected.

 Review and Revise the Training Guide